Frequent questions regarding internships abroad

 We need about 2 weeks to arrange everything according to your specific housing requests.

-However, as stated earlier, if you’re in a hurry, we’ll do our best to shorten delays.
+However, as stated earlier, if you are in a hurry, we will do our best to shorten delays.
 Don’t hesitate to tell us about your situation and we’ll find the right solution for you.

-The minimum duration of an internship is two months.
+The minimum duration of an internship is one month.

-There is no maximum duration for your internship abroad.
+There maximum duration for your internship abroad would be of 12 months.

 The truth is: it depends.